kylebueche/kylebueche.github.io/projects/ray-tracer-cpp.md

 This image follows the scene described in the last entry of the first book.
 It initially took 12 hours to render, but after implementing multi-threading, it went down to about an hour (I have a 12 core processor).

-If you're interested in ray tracing, and don't know where to start, I heavily recommend checking out [Ray Tracing in One Weekend - The Book Series](https://raytracing.github.io/).
+If you're interested in ray tracing, I heavily recommend checking out [Ray Tracing in One Weekend - The Book Series](https://raytracing.github.io/).

 I wanted to leverage the GPU to make rendering even faster, but unfortunately, I decided that I should use Visual Studio for the first time ever for this project.
 OpenMP, the parallel processing library I was using, has the capability to offload work to the GPU as of version 4.0.
 Visual Studio supports OpenMP 2.0 built in.
 This was intended to be a quick project, so I wasn't going to go download a local version of OpenMP 4.0+ or any other libraries.
 Overall, I am satisfied with the 12x speedup.